mTorres95/weedme-doc/content/PMD/Structure/AtomicProductsV2.md

 +++
-title = 'Atomic Products V2'
+title = 'Atomic Products V2 - Test'
 date = 2024-01-07T21:10:36-03:00
-draft = false
+draft = true
-weight = 1
 +++

 This entity represents the smallest, indivisible part of the product.